Prior99/hyrest/docs/anatomy.md

 When developing a web application with a separate frontend application using REST (or any other networking technology for exchanging information such as [GraphQL](https://graphql.org/)), the whole thing gets a bit more complicated.

-How does the new multi tier model look like now?
+How does the new multitier model look like now?

 The presentation tier is now *the frontend* and no changes are made to the application tier and the data tier.
 Between the *the frontend* and the application tier something exposing the REST Api has to exist.
 Naively the model could look like this now: